vistajadez/treenode/README.md

   // Import the class
   var TreeNode = require('treenode').TreeNode;

   // Create a tree by adding a single node, with a data object payload.
-This will be the root node.

-  var tree = new TreeNode({id: 0, name: 'root'}); // tree is a TreeNode object: {data: {id: 0, name: 'root'}, parent: null, children: []}
+  // This will be the root node. var tree = new TreeNode({id: 0, name: 'root'});

   // Add children to the root.
+This returns the newly created child's
+  // TreeNode object. tree is a TreeNode object:
+  // {data: {id: 0, name: 'root'}, parent: null, children: []}
-This returns the newly created child's TreeNode object. tree.addChild({id: 2, name: 'Node 2' });
+  tree.addChild({id: 2, name: 'Node 2' });
   var intermediateNode = tree.addChild(data[2]);

   // Add child nodes to child nodes intermediateNode.addChild({id: 3, name: 'Node 3' });

-  // Obtain the tree's leaves (end nodes), from the point of the called node var leaves = tree.leaves(); // returns TreeNode objects for node 1 and node 3.
-Node 2 is not returned since it is not a leaf.
+  // Obtain the tree's leaves (end nodes), from the point of the called node.
+  // returns TreeNode objects for node 1 and node 3.
+Node 2 is not returned
+  // since it is not a leaf.
+  var leaves = tree.leaves();

   // Find data in a tree
   var node = tree.addChild(someObject);